emirl21/Hangman-Game-with-PYQT5/README.md

 PNG files are created with Photoshop the complete the Hangman Step-by-step personi.psd - Has all the files together main.ui - Similar to designer.ui but few changes before

+mainfile.py
+The File is Generated from commmand shell prompt in the folder: pyuic5 -x designer.ui -o mainfile.py

+Then, the file is edited and 4 main functions are addded to make the game running, it is quite and old project so you may find some typo